 Joe Thomas, the Ravens' old vocal coach (as well as the one who introduced them to manager Ben Bart and arranger Howard Biggs), was put in charge of Decca's R&B division in April 1950.

-And National continued to turn them out.
-April 1950 saw the release of the classic "Count Every Star" (Louis) and "I'm Gonna Paper My Walls With Your Love Letters" (Ricky).
+As I said above, National was probably ready to release "Get Wise Baby" and "I'm Afraid Of You" around now, but, all of a sudden, Ray Anthony's "Count Every Star" began to take off and National rushed out the Ravens' version (led by Louis) in April 1950; the flip was "I'm Gonna Paper My Walls With Your Love Letters" (Ricky).
 Wait a minute!
 Louis?
 Who's Louis?
 Louis is Louis Heyward, who had replaced Warren Suttles.
 Once again, there was dissention in the Ravens, and, in early 1950, during an engagement in Chicago, Warren walked out for the second time.
 Leonard remembers that when they first met Louis, he was doing a comedy act.
 But his singing was no joke, and "Count Every Star" remains a favorite to this day (even being touted as the first of the great 50s vocal group treatments).

 This time Warren didn't return so quickly.
 He formed his own group, the Dreamers, which recorded for Jubilee and Mercury (see Warren Suttles and the Dreamers).